Breaking Self-Attention Failure: Rethinking Query Initialization for Infrared Small Target Detection: Method

 \subsection{SEF-DETR}

-To address the above embedding dilution issue in DETR, we propose \textbf{SEF-DETR}, a novel framework that sequentially performs patch \textbf{S}creening, embedding \textbf{E}nhancement and query \textbf{F}usion (\textbf{SEF}) mechanism to improve target-relevant embedding representation on the ISTD task.
-The overall pipeline of our proposed SEF-DETR is illustrated in Figure~\ref{fig:overview}.
-The framework consists of three key components: \ding{182} Frequency-guided Patch Screening (FPS), \ding{183} Dynamic Embedding Enhancement (DEE) and \ding{184} Reliability-Consistency-aware Fusion (RCF).
+To address the embedding-dilution issue in DETR, we propose SEF-DETR, a framework that sequentially performs patch Screening, encoder \textbf{E}xamination, and query \textbf{F}usion.
+The overall pipeline is illustrated in Figure~\ref{fig:overview}.
+It consists of \ding{202} Patch-wise Spectral Screening (PSS), \ding{203} Frequency-Routed Examination (FRE), and \ding{204} Reliability-Consistency-aware Fusion (RCF).

-\ding{182} \textbf{Frequency-guided Patch Screening.} To prevent critical target-relevant embeddings from being diluted by background-relevant embeddings, we first need to perform target-relevant patch screening.
-Given an input image \( I \in \mathbb{R}^{H \times W} \), we first segment it into a set of overlapping image patches \( \{P_1, P_2, ..., P_J\} \) using a sliding window of size \( p \times p \) with stride \( s \).
-For each image patch \( P_j \in \mathbb{R}^{p \times p} \), we use a 2D Fast Fourier Transform (FFT) to transform it into the frequency domain:

-Then, the magnitude spectrum $|\mathcal{F}_j|$ is flattened into a vector and processed through a multi-layer perceptron (MLP) to extract discriminative frequency features.
-Finally, a classification head is used to predict the target-relevant score of each patch, which is defined as follows:

-where the MLP consists of two linear layers with Layer Normalization \cite{ba2016layer} and ReLU \cite{glorot2011deep} activation, and the classification head is implemented as a single linear layer followed by a sigmoid function.

-Finally, we aggregate overlapping patch predictions through geometric mean fusion.
-For each pixel location \( (x,y) \) covered by \( n \) patches with scores \( \{s_1, s_2, ..., s_n\} \), the frequency score is computed as:

-Thus, the final target-relevant density map \( S_{freq} \in [0,1]^{H \times W} \) is obtained by assembling these scores across all spatial locations, providing a reliable prior for the subsequent embedding enhancement and query fusion processes.

-\ding{183} \textbf{Dynamic Embedding Enhancement.} After selecting the target-relevant embeddings, we propose the DEE module to dynamically enhance the corresponding embedding features following the transformer encoder.
-Specifically, let \( \{Q_i\} \) denote the multi-scale feature maps from the encoder, where \( i \in \{1,2,3,4\} \) corresponds to the four feature levels.
-The target-relevant density map \( S_{freq} \) is first bilinearly interpolated to the spatial size of each feature map \( Q_i \), resulting in \( S_{freq}^i \).
-A learnable threshold \( a \) is then applied to dynamically generate a binary mask \( M_i \):